FlexiGIS/FlexiGIS/doc/source/module/module2.rst

 .. _module2:

-Module II: Modelling urban energy requirements
+Module II: Modeling urban energy requirements
 ===============================================
 This module simulates urban energy requirements (consumption and generation).
 The spatio-temporal electricity consumption and renewable energy generation from PV and wind, in the defined